superstepa/Bolas/index.md

 ## Stats

-Fetching cards for 152 servers and 14556 users as of December 2017.
+Fetching cards for 152 servers and 14556 users as of September 2018.

 ## Add Bolas to your Discord server